 Because of their probable estrogenic action, essential oils high in (E)-anethole should be avoided in people with…estrogen-dependent cancers.
 These include uterine cancers and some breast cancers.
 The essential oils to avoid are: anise, anise (star), fennel (bitter), fennel (sweet), myrtle (aniseed).”

-Applying to the base of your feet is a great way of delivering the healing benefits of these oils.
+Applying this blend to the soles of your feet is also a great way of delivering healing benefits to your body.

 Mint Essential Oils For PCOS